Loan Repayment Resources

 You may qualify for forgiveness of any remaining balance on your eligible federal student loans thanks to the Public Service Loan Forgiveness Program (PSLF).
 This program was created by Congress to encourage individuals to enter and continue to work full-time in public service jobs.
 Under PSLF, borrowers may qualify for forgiveness of the remaining balance due on their eligible federal student loans after they have made 120 payments on loans under certain repayment plans while employed full-time by certain public service employers.

-The Adler School offers resources to alumni and students who want to learn more information about loan repayment options, loan consolidation, and loan forgiveness programs.
+Adler University offers resources to alumni and students who want to learn more information about loan repayment options, loan consolidation, and loan forgiveness programs.
 Free webinars on these topics are offered multiple times a year.
-Visit our calendar to see when the next webinar is offered.

 1. Email email@example.com to RSVP.